GoogleCloudPlatform/DataflowTemplates/contributor-docs/add-integration-or-load-test.md

   TableId table = bigQueryResourceManager.createTable(testName, SCHEMA);

   // Generate fake data to Pub/Sub topic
+  // In a normal integration test (small amount of data), you can use the resource manager
+  // directly.
+For example:
+  // pubsubResourceManager.publish(topic, ImmutableMap.of(), messageData);
   DataGenerator dataGenerator =
        DataGenerator.builderWithSchemaTemplate(testName + "-data-generator", "GAME_EVENT")
            .setQPS("200000")